American Horticultural Society

-The American Horticultural Society (AHS) is a nonprofit, membership-based organization that promotes excellence in American horticulture.
+The American Horticultural Society (AHS) is a nonprofit, membership-based organization that promotes American horticulture.
 It is headquartered at River Farm in Alexandria, Virginia.

 History

 Established in 1922, the AHS is one of the oldest national gardening organizations in the United States.
 Today's organization resulted from the merger of three gardening groups: the current namesake American Horticultural Society, the National Horticultural Society, and the American Horticultural Council.

 Publications

 In addition to publishing horticultural reference books, the organization publishes a bi-monthly magazine, The American Gardener, which is a member benefit.
 The American Horticultural Society also publishes a monthly online e-bulletin.

 Education

 The American Horticultural Society conducts various events annually, to educate and inspire gardeners.
 Each summer the AHS conducts the National Children and Youth Garden Symposium, which is a forum for educators, garden designers, community leaders, and children’s gardening advocates to network and collaborate on techniques and practices to engage children with the natural world.

 Education is further instilled in the Society’s internship program, which hires interns in editorial/communications, member programs, and horticulture.